What Is Cervical Spondylitis?

 Many people, after the age of 40 years, show significant radiological changes in their spine as mentioned above, but only a few of them develop symptoms of cervical spondylitis.
 Sometimes these degenerative changes in the cervical spine can be visible on the X-ray as early as in the 30s, but the patient may not experience any symptoms.

 In some patients, the compression of the spinal cord results in cervical spondylotic myelopathy (CSM) due to spinal stenosis (narrowing of the spinal canal).
-This may result in a loss of movements and sensation in the upper extremities.
+This may result in a loss of movement and sensation in the upper extremities.

 Prevalence Of Cervical Spondylitis: